-See the Berkline Wall-Away Recliner at Brown Furnitureit only takes three inches from your wall to recline.
-Many styles and colors to choose from today at Browns's, of Sizes and Firmness
+THURSDAY, MAY 8, 1975 See the Berkline Wall-Away Recliner at Brown Furnitureit only takes three inches from your wall to recline.
+Many styles and colors to choose from today at Browns's.

-PHONE NEWS TO THE
+PHONE NEWS TO THE STOCKMAN

 Western Mattress Company SAN ANGELO, TEXAS Mattresses new or renovated.
-Box Springs - Choice
+Box Springs - Choice of Sizes and Firmness